Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 <example>Example: `@MI1,1000`.</example>

-If the parameter field is not required then it can be omitted.
+If the parameter field is not required for a command, then it can be omitted or, if specified, it will be ignored.
 For example, the following are all equivalent:
 `@PR1`, `@PR1,`, `@PR1,1000`

 ### Errors